 Santana’s Guitar Style

-Santana’s playing style draws heavily from the scale modes (Aeolian, Ionian, Dorian & Mixolydian) and the Harmonic Minor scale mixed heavily with the Blues scale, giving his solos a rock edge with a Latino blend.
+Santana’s playing style draws heavily from commonly used scale modes (Aeolian, Ionian, Dorian & Mixolydian) and the Harmonic Minor scale mixed heavily with the Blues-based riffs giving his solos a rock edge with a Latino blend.
 His effects used are mostly smoothly over-driven tone, reverb and some wah-wah.

 When I was a kid learning the guitar, I’d sit in front of my stereo and learn many of Santana’s songs and guitar solos off of the vinyl albums by ear.
 Those riffs were an invaluable source of material to incorporate in my developing style.
 Any guitar player would benefit learning some of the melodic phrasing used by Santana.